quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part23_On-policy_Contr.md

 #### Average Reward Setting Overview
 In the context of Markov Decision Problems (MDPs), we introduce a third setting for formulating the goal—alongside episodic and discounted settings.
 This setting focuses on continuing tasks, where interactions between the agent and environment never terminate or have a start state.
 Unlike the discounted setting, which involves discounting future rewards, average reward disregards this concept and treats all time steps equally.
-The quality of a policy \( \pi \) is defined as its long-term average rate of reward.
+The quality of a policy $\pi$ is defined as its long-term average rate of reward.

 :p What does the average-reward setting aim to achieve in MDPs?
 ??x